 Alef Bet Montessori School

-The whole idea was to try and build a community in our area for parents who are looking for progressive education and Montessori
+The whole idea was to try and build a community in our area for parents who are looking for advanced tactile education and Montessori

 Ayelet Lichtash